-- 2. The ADC conversion result never decreases with an increase in the input and has no missing codes. - 3.
-This is the impedance seen by the V{REF} pads when the external reference pads are selected.
+- 1. Total Absolute Error is the sum of the offset, gain and integral non-linearity (INL) errors. - 2.
+The ADC conversion result never decreases with an increase in the input and has no missing codes. - 3.
+This is the impedance seen by the $V{\mathsf{REF}}$ pads when the external reference pads are selected.